babyshambles/EE551-project/README.md

 As we know, in the real driving road, shadows and glares are quite challenge for lane detection, so here we use a adaptive thresholds which is described below arose.
 A red channel image is used to find white line, and we make a linear combination between the red and saturation channel (where sat_hls returns a given color image) to detect the yellow line.
-And a example for yellow line detection is shown as below:
+And an example for yellow line detection is shown as below:

 ![Grayscale image](https://github.com/babyshambles/EE551-project/blob/master/Read_image/sat_hls_img.jpg)

 ### Birds' Eye Transformation